OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 - Grant permissions per user, so each user only can see what they are supposed to see
 - If you are using network policies, you can block requests to the dashboard even from internal pods (this will not affect the proxy tunnel via kubectl proxy)
 - Before version 1.8, the dashboard had a service account with full privileges, so check that there is no role binding for cluster-admin left.
 - Deploy the dashboard with an authenticating reverse proxy, with multi-factor authentication enabled.
-This can be done with either embeded OIDC `id_tokens` or using Kubernetes Impersonation.
+This can be done with either embedded OIDC `id_tokens` or using Kubernetes Impersonation.
 This allows you to use the dashboard with the user's credentials instead of using a privileged `ServiceAccount`.
 This method can be used on both on-prem and managed cloud clusters.

 ## Kubernetes Security Best Practices: Build Phase